YuniTsukiyama/ADA-Gence-Tout-RISC/doc/specs.md

 Jumps at the address of `label` or the address stored in `reg` if ZERO flag is set.

+* EXIT

+Stop the program execution.
+The return value of the program is the value stored in the register %R.

 ## Registers

 A  : General Purpose Register 1 - Argument 1